Senior Research Fellow at the Horizon Digital Economy Research hub

 CogLaboration: Real World Human-Robot Collaboration

-The EU FP7-ICT project "CogLaboration" aims to develop "Real World Human-Robot Collaboration: From the Cognition of Human-Human Collaboration to the Cognition of Fluent Human-Robot Collaboration".
-As part of the CogLaboration project at the SyMoN lab I am using Motion Capture and PHANToM robot experiments to measure the forces, movements and interactions between humans performing simple object transfer tasks.
-Based on the data we collect from Human-Human interactions our CogLaboration partners will produce a robot-arm control system for Robot-Human object transfer interaction.
+The EU FP7-ICT project "CogLaboration" aimed to develop "Real World Human-Robot Collaboration: From the Cognition of Human-Human Collaboration to the Cognition of Fluent Human-Robot Collaboration".
+As part of the CogLaboration project at the University of Birmingham SyMoN lab I used Motion Capture experiments to measure the forces, movements and interactions between humans performing simple object transfer tasks.
+Based on the data we collect from Human-Human interactions our CogLaboration partners produced a prototype robot-arm control system for Robot-Human object transfer interaction.
 This, in turn, will contribute to the development of service robots capable of safe and direct interaction with human at home or at work.

 Reinforcement learning of temporal context effects